Rocky Balboa (film): Critical response

-Other media
+Franchise

 Possible sequel

 In May 2019 at the Cannes Film Festival, Sylvester Stallone said that he had another story about Rocky Balboa.
-By July, Stallone confirmed that a sequel/follow-up to the current film series is in development.
+By July, Stallone confirmed that a sequel film series was in development.
 The project will be a joint-production venture between Winkler Films Production and MGM.
 Stallone will serve as writer in addition to starring in the film.
 Conceptualized as an epilogue story, the film is said to be about Rocky befriending a young fighter who is a foreigner, stuck illegally in the United States.
 Stallone states: "Rocky meets a young, angry person who got stuck in this country when he comes to see his sister.
 He takes him into his life, and unbelievable adventures begin, and they wind up south of the border.
 It's very, very timely".
 By May 2020, Stallone said that he is still working on the film, though it has not yet been officially green-lit by the studio.
-However in a November 2021 Instagram post, Stallone expressed doubt about the film being greenlit, due to his increasingly sour relationship with Irwin Winkler.
+In November 2021, Stallone expressed doubt about the film being greenlit, due to his increasingly sour relationship with Irwin Winkler.
 In November 2022, Stallone confirmed that the studio wants another Rocky film, but that negotiations to attain part of the rights to the character from the producers stalled development.
 He further stated that he is writing the script and that if the studio likes his work, the film will be made.

 Spin-off

-In 2015, Rocky Balboa was followed by a spin-off/follow-up titled Creed, taking place nine years after the events in Rocky Balboa.
+In 2015, Rocky Balboa was followed by a spin-off titled Creed, taking place nine years after the events in Rocky Balboa.